hoangduytran/blender-manual/manual/editors/clip/display/clip_display.rst

 Clip Display
 ************

-This pop-over contains display settings related to editor itself.
+This pop-over contains various display settings for both Tracking mode and Mask mode.

 .. _bpy.types.SpaceClipEditor.show_red_channel:
 .. _bpy.types.SpaceClipEditor.show_green_channel:
 .. _bpy.types.SpaceClipEditor.show_blue_channel:

 R, G, B
-   Control the color channels used for frame preview.
-   It is needed because the tracking algorithm works with grayscale images and it is not always obvious to see which channels disabled will increase contrast of feature points and reduce noise.
+   Controls the color channels used for the frame preview.
+The tracking algorithm works with grayscale images, and with these options, you can check which combination of enabled and disabled channels will yield the best contrast and the least noise.

+   Note that this only affects the preview.
+To select which channels to use for the actual tracking, use the :doc:`Track tab in the Toolbar </movie_clip/tracking/clip/toolbar/track>` to set a default for newly created markers, or the :doc:`Track tab in the Sidebar </movie_clip/tracking/clip/sidebar/track/track>` to configure existing markers.

 .. _bpy.types.SpaceClipEditor.use_grayscale_preview:

 Grayscale Preview (B/W)
-   Shows the whole frame gray-scale.
+   Shows the whole frame as a grayscale image.

 .. _bpy.types.SpaceClipEditor.use_mute_footage:

 Mute (eye icon) :kbd:`M`
-   Shows black frames in the preview instead of the movie clip.
+   Hides the movie clip and displays a black image instead.
-   It helps to find tracks which are tracked inaccurately or which were not tracked at all.
+   This helps to find markers that are tracked inaccurately or not at all.

 .. _bpy.types.MovieClipUser.use_render_undistorted:

 Render Undistorted
-   Applies the *Lens Distortion* settings to the viewport image in order to display the footage undistorted.
+   Applies the :ref:`Lens settings <bpy.types.MovieTrackingCamera.lens>` to the video preview to undo lens distortion.
+Does not change the footage itself.
-   It is only a preview option, which does not actually change the footage itself.

 .. _bpy.types.SpaceClipEditor.show_stable:

 Show Stable
-   This option makes the displayed frame be affected by the 2D stabilization settings (available in reconstruction mode only).
+   Applies the :doc:`2D stabilization </movie_clip/tracking/clip/sidebar/stabilization/introduction>`
-   It is only a preview option, which does not actually change the footage itself.
+   settings to the video preview.
+Does not change the footage itself.

 .. _bpy.types.SpaceClipEditor.show_grid:

 Grid
-   Displays a grid which is originally orthographic, but is affected by the distortion model (available in distortion mode only).
+   Displays a grid which is originally orthographic, but is distorted by the Lens settings.
-   This grid can be used for manual calibration -- distorted lines of grids are equal to straight lines in the footage.
+   This can be used for manual calibration: the distorted grid lines should match lines in the footage that are meant to be straight.

 .. _bpy.types.SpaceClipEditor.use_manual_calibration:

 Calibration
-   Applies the distortion model for annotation strokes (available in distortion mode only).
+   Applies the Lens settings to annotation strokes.
-   This option also helps to perform manual calibration.
+   Like the Grid, this option also helps to perform manual calibration.
-   A more detailed description of this process will be added later.

 .. _bpy.types.MovieClip.display_aspect: